michielbdejong/website/documents/nlnet-grant.md

 The project is divided in 2 sub projects.

+### 4.1 Standard hosting of FOSIA

-The first one is writing a standard way of describing a FOSIA, with data that are created at runtime.
+We firstly need to write a standard way of describing a FOSIA, with data that are created at runtime.

+### 4.2 Implementation

-The second is writing an implementation of such standard and use it in production.
+Then we need to write an implementation of such standard and use it in production.
 We aim at being an HSP and run this standard.
 We call it the IndieHosters network.

+### 4.3 Funding

 The goal is to entirely fund this by donations and its goals are entirely non-profit.

+### 4.4 Licences

 We aim to research, publish and educate.
 We publish everything under AGPL for software, and Creative Commons licenses for everything else.

+### 4.5 People

 The project will employ [Michiel de Jong](http://www.linkedin.com/in/michielbdejong) and [Pierre Ozoux](http://www.linkedin.com/in/pierreozoux) as full-time free-lance contractor.
-Once the network is running in production, each indiehoster will bill his or her own users directly, possibly with a freemium or pay-what-you-like model.
+Once the network is running in production, each IndieHoster will bill his or her own users directly, possibly with a freemium or pay-what-you-like model.

 Much of the expertise Michiel brings to the project, was built up as founder at unhosted.